apacheignite/documentation/web-console/configure.md

   "title": "Model"
 }
 [/block]
 To speed the creation of your configuration files, the Ignite Web Console allows you to automatically import the database schema from any current RDBMS.
-GridGain and Apache Ignite support virtually any RDBMS including Oracle, SAP, MySQL, PostgreSQL and many more.
+Apache Ignite supports virtually any RDBMS including Oracle, SAP, MySQL, PostgreSQL and many more.
 [block:image]
 {
   "images": [